prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/accessories/index.md

    <AccessoryPart>K</AccessoryPart>
 </PartRelation>
 {{< / highlight >}}  | The part **K** have to be used between **3** and **6** times. |  3..6 x **K** |

+## Instantiation

+{{< review KBLFRM-1095 >}}

+As described in the previous section, definitions can be made the part master data which accessories are required in which combination for a component.
+In the implementation in the wiring harness, however, there are also degrees of freedom as to which accessories are actually used.
+Therefore, the master data can only define valid possibilities; which variant is used must be defined at the concrete occurrence.

+In the VEC the _accessory occurrence_ &rarr; _parent occurrence_ relationship is represented by the _ReferenceElement_ association, where the _accessory occurrence_ references the {{< vec-class OccurrenceOrUsage >}} it depends on / relates to as _ReferenceElement_(see {{< vec-diagram "instances-of-components/instantiation-of-components">}})

+{{< figure src="accessory-instances.jpg" title="Accessory Instances" numbered="true" lightbox="true">}}

+The illustration above shows a single accessory that is associated with two reference elements.
+In cases where the variance control mechanisms are not yet defined[^1] completely, the condition of existence of the reference elements has implications for the accessory.

+{{% callout note %}}
+An accessory can only exist if **all** of its _ReferenceElements_ exist, too.
+However, the existence of all _ReferenceElements_ does **not** automatically imply the existence of the accessory.
+Additional constraints may apply, whereby the accessory the can only exist if all _ReferenceElements_ exist and the additional constraints are met.
+{{% /callout %}}

+{{< figure src="grommet-example.svg" lightbox="true" title="Grommet with Individual Wire Sealing" numbered="true" class="float-right w-50" >}}

+An example for such case are elaborately sealed grommets for improved waterproofing.
+Each wire passing through the grommet requires a special individual seal.
+In this case, each seal is an accessory for both the wire and the grommet to the same extent.
+In concrete variants of the harness, only if a specific wire exists the corresponding seal is required.
+However, the association to the grommet is equally relevant, as it defines the position of the seal on the wire and without the grommet the seal is also without purpose.

+[^1]: For example not all elements have a specific {{< vec-class VariantConfiguration >}} or not all {{< vec-class OccurrenceOrUsage >}} are controlled by modules or harness configurations.